OTRI-Unipd/OTRI/STYLE-GUIDE.md

  - method/function

 #### 1.1.1 Class naming
-Class names should be not too short nouns that fully describe what the class is meant to do.
+Class names start uppercase and should be not too short nouns that fully describe what the class is meant to do.

 #### 1.1.2 Method naming
-All methods should start with a verb or some pronoun that implies an action.
+All methods names are lowercase and should start with a verb or some pronoun that implies an action.
 Name length should be as few different words as possible, sometimes it is possible to avoid using the verb if it's obvious and can be deceived from the class name (`DataImporter.import_from_file()` could just be `DataImporter.from_file()`).

 #### 1.1.3 Variable naming
-IDK
+All lowercase

 ### 1.2 Formatting
 Python is based on code formatting, use 4 spaces for indentation, leave one empty line before every method declaration.